bxparks/AceUtils/README.md

 ## Installation

-The latest stable release will be available in the Arduino IDE Library Manager soon.
+The latest stable release will be available in the Arduino IDE Library Manager.
 Search for "AceUtils".
+Click Install.

 The development version can be installed by cloning the [GitHub repository](https://github.com/bxparks/AceUtils), checking out the